whalebone/wb-docs/en/hos.rst

 .. image:: ./img/hos-sbs-6.png
     :align: center

-Installer has minimal UI, if there was no error message installation succeeded.
+..
+Tip:: The installer has very minimal UI.
+If there was no error message, consider the installation successful.

 .. image:: ./img/hos-sbs-7.png
     :align: center